mparker2/mparker_phd_thesis/introduction/text.md

 \label{ssec:rloop_csr}

 R loops have been characterised *in vitro* in a number of organisms, from initial studies in *E. coli* [@Drolet1995] to genome wide profiling in *S. cerevisiae* [@Chan2014] and *H. sapiens* cell lines [@Chen2017].
 R loops have been implicated in maintaining chromatin status and gene expression [@Powell2013; @Chen2015], as well as termination of transcription [@Skourti-Stathaki2011; @Skourti-Stathaki2011].
 Chen et al. used an inactive RNase H enzyme, which binds specifically to RNA:DNA heteroduplexes, to immunoprecipitate R-loops in human chromatin [@Chen2017].
-They identified
+They identified a large number of R loop peaks located at promoter proximal regions, suggesting R loop formation early in transcription.
+The prese

 R loop formation has been identified as a key component of class switch recombination (CSR) of immunoglobulin genes [@Daniels1995; @Reaban1990; @Yu2003].
 CSR is the process by which the constant region of the immunoglobulin heavy chain (IgH) gene is switched, changing the properties of the resultant antibody [@Stavenezer1996].
 This process is mediated by the activation-induced cytidine deaminase (AID), an enzyme which deaminates cytosines in ssDNA, within the switch regions of the IgH locus.
 This deamination results in DSB, causing the recombination of the gene.
 Transcription of the IgH gene produces a long non-coding RNA (lncRNA) with a constitutive first exon containing the variable antigen binding domain.
 Splicing to an alternative second exon is determined by the pattern of cytokines that the cell is exposed to.
 The intron lariat removed by this splicing is debranched and re-linearised by the enzyme DBR1 [@Zheng2015].
 This intron lariat then forms an R-loop with the switch region of the IgH, resulting in ssDNA on the coding strand which becomes the substrate for AID.
 Zheng et al. showed that AID is able to bind specifically to G4 DNA and RNA, and that targeting of AID to the switch region is via binding to the debranched RNA lariat [@Zheng2015].
 Furthermore, Ribeiro de Almeida et al. identified that resolution of G4s in the intron derived RNA is required for R-loop formation and CSR.
 This G4 unwinding was found to occur via the RNA Helicase DDX1 [@RibeirodeAlmeida2018].